European Youth Event: EYE2021: The future is ours

 The fourth edition (#EYE2021) took place on 8–9 October 2021 and brought together 5,000 young people at the European Parliament in Strasbourg and another 5,000 online in order to discuss over 2,000 ideas to shape the future of Europe.

-EYE2021 was the culmination of the European Parliament’s youth consultation process for the Conference on the Future of Europe.
-Started in May 2021, in collaboration with pan-European youth organisations, young people’s ideas on the future of Europe were collected on youthideas.eu.
+EYE2021 was the culmination of the European Parliament's youth consultation process for the Conference on the Future of Europe.
+Started in May 2021, in collaboration with pan-European youth organisations, young people's ideas on the future of Europe were collected on youthideas.eu.

 The most popular 20 ideas from EYE2021 were presented to the Members of the Conference and input into the political debate within the European Parliament.

+EYE2023

+The fifth edition (#EYE2023), attended by 8,500 young individuals, convened at the European Parliament in Strasbourg on June 9-10 for EYE2023, engaging in discussions and idea-sharing sessions regarding the future of Europe.
+Accompanied by experts, activists, and decision-makers, participants had the opportunity to interact and gain inspiration amidst the setting of European democracy.

+The event, comprising over 300 activities including debates, networking opportunities, and artistic performances, focused on themes such as democracy and youth engagement, considering the upcoming European elections in 2024.
+The top 15 ideas from the event were collated in the Youth Ideas Report, reviewed by three young editors, and presented to MEP's during a European Youth Hearing in Brussels later in the year.

+EYE2023 united 8,500 participants in Strasbourg, with online attendees.
+The event showcased 400 speakers across 300 activities in the European Parliament and the EYE Village.
+Notable attendees included 31 MEPs, 3 EP Vice-Presidents, and EP President Roberta Metsola, with 22 artistic performances.